School Science Lessons

 In 1777, after further experiments, he named the "something" as the gas oxygen, (oxy gen, "generator of acid".

-2. Verdigris has no simple formula, but it is usually mostly basic copper carbonate, CuCO3CH(OH)2, the green colour of old coins from copper exposed to moist air.
+2. Verdigris is mostly basic copper carbonate, CuCO3CH(OH)2, the green colour of old coins from copper exposed to moist air.

 In moist sea air, copper chlorides may form.